AmberPerard/Shitwassen/README.md

 -[Pooprace](https://github.com/Moongirl1207/Pooprace)

 ## Build The Game In Unity
-After downloading the latest release , go to file -  build settings then choose your platform and click on "build"
+After downloading the latest release, go to file -  build settings then choose your platform and click on "build"

 ## Arduino setup for the installation